hienntt19/Game-item-generation-ML-system/README.md

 ## 1. Introduction

-The system is built on a microservices architecture and consists of 2 main parts:
+The system is built on a microservices architecture and consists of two main parts:

 1. **GKE Cluster Services (this repository)**: Manages all backend logic, including an API Gateway for handling user requests, a message queue (RabbitMQ) for queuing job messages, and an Nginx-Ingress Controller for routing traffic.